doombubbles/bg3-mods/Wiki/Item-Changes.md

 **Ring of Elemental Infusion** - Different Elemental Infusions on your weapon can now stack together

-**Boots of Psionic Movement** - Now also work with Partial Ilithid Fly, but can only proc once per turn in combat.
+**Boots of Psionic Movement** - Now also work with Partial Ilithid Fly, but can only proc once per turn in combat

 **Robe of Summer** - Now also lets you cast Daylight Once per Long Rest.